Jeffrey A. Lockwood

-Jeffrey Alan Lockwood (born 1960) is an author, entomologist, and University of Wyoming professor of Natural Sciences and Humanities.
-He writes both nonfiction science books, as well as meditations.
-Lockwood is the recipient of both the Pushcart Prize and the John Burroughs Medal.
+Jeffrey Alan Lockwood (born 1960) is an author, entomologist, and professor of Natural Sciences and Humanities at the University of Wyoming.
+He writes both nonfiction science books and meditations.
+Lockwood received both the Pushcart Prize and the John Burroughs Medal.
 He also serves on the Advisory Council of METI (Messaging Extraterrestrial Intelligence).

-Education and career
+Education

-Lockwood earned a B.S. degree in biology from New Mexico Institute of Mining and Technology, where he was the 1982 recipient of the Brown Award.
-He received a Ph.D. in entomology from Louisiana State University, after completing a dissertation entitled The behavioral ecology of the first instar southern green stink bug, Nezara viridula (L.).
+Lockwood earned a B.S. in biology from New Mexico Institute of Mining and Technology, where he was the 1982 recipient of the Brown Award.
+He received a Ph.D. in entomology from Louisiana State University after completing a dissertation entitled The behavioral ecology of the first instar southern green stink bug, Nezara viridula (L.).

+Career

-His career at the University of Wyoming began as Assistant Professor of Entomology before becoming Professor of Natural Sciences and Humanities, then transferring to the philosophy department and teaching in the Master of Fine Arts program in creative writing.
+His career at the University of Wyoming began as Assistant Professor of Entomology before becoming Professor of Natural Sciences and Humanities.
+He then transferred to the philosophy department and taught in the Master of Fine Arts program in creative writing.

-Lockwood has authored numerous articles, some of which have been licensed by government entities, such as the Wyoming Water Research Center.
+Lockwood has authored numerous articles, some licensed by government entities, such as the Wyoming Water Research Center.
 In 2000, he co-authored Grasshoppers and Grassland Health for the North Atlantic Treaty Organization.
 His most recent science book, Six-legged Soldiers: Using Insects as Weapons of War, is a historical account of entomological bioterrorism from early days through the present, and the near future.
 A guest of the world: Meditations is Lockwood's latest book on spirituality under Skinner House Books, a book publisher run by the Unitarian Universalist Association.

-Lockwood and other scholars at the University of Wyoming have recently become locked in a debate with university administration, and Wyoming business and energy leaders over what he and others have argued is a clear case of the infringement of academic freedom.
-According to emails and reports released under the Freedom of Information Act (FOIA), the sitting university President, Tom Buchanan, ordered the destruction of Carbon Sink, an artwork created by artist Chris Drury, after Wyoming energy and business leaders considered it an untoward criticism of the industry that partly subsidizes the university through severance tax.
+Lockwood and other scholars at the University of Wyoming have recently become locked in a debate with university administration and Wyoming business and energy leaders over what he and others have argued is a clear case of the infringement of academic freedom.
+According to emails and reports released under the Freedom of Information Act (FOIA), the sitting university President, Tom Buchanan, ordered the destruction of Carbon Sink, an artwork created by artist Chris Drury, after Wyoming energy and business leaders considered it an untoward criticism of the industry that partly subsidizes the university though severance tax.
 Although Wyoming industry leaders have called for a moratorium on the debate, the university administration's infringement of academic freedom has become the hot-button topic while the university seeks a replacement for Buchanan, upon his scheduled retirement in July 2013.

+Personal life

-Lockwood is married, and has a son and daughter.
+Lockwood is married and has a son and a daughter.
 He is a member of the Unitarian Universalist Fellowship of Laramie, Wyoming, USA.
 He also appears as a character in Tectonic Theater Project's The Laramie Project and The Laramie Project: 10 Years Later.